SteveBarnett/human-centred/_posts/2025-04-10-accessibility-ready.md

 ## Testing overview

 - Code is semantic and valid
-- ode linting does not report any errors
+- Code linting does not report any errors
 - Automated tests all pass and cover each state
 - Manual tests all pass, across our Supported Assistive Technology